-Commitments will be evaluated on scale relative to project size, credibility, and firmness.
-Commitments that secure long-term benefits and require a robust strategy to track and report progress on promised benefits to a government agency are preferred.
+Commitments will be evaluated on a scale relative to project size, credibility, and firmness.
+Preference will be given to commitments that secure long-term benefits; begin to provide benefits during project development, construction, installation, and the first five years of operations; direct benefits to Environmental Justice populations and host communities; and include a robust strategy to track and report progress on promised benefits to DOER and MassCEC following the template provided in the Form MOU (Appendix L).

-ii.
-Low Income Ratepayers in the Commonwealth
+2.2.4.2 Low Income Ratepayers in the Commonwealth

-- Demonstrated direct benefits to low-income ratepayers without adding cost, which may include but is not limited to, as examples: - Projects that reduce the energy burden for low-income ratepayers through energy efficiency or renewable energy upgrades. - Direct funding of rate relief through grant programs, support of existing community programs or other funding opportunities.
+- Minimization and mitigation, to the extent feasible, of ratepayer impacts; - Creation of additional benefits to low-income communities and low-income ratepayers in the commonwealth, including opportunities for diversity, equity and inclusion. - Demonstrated direct benefits to low-income communities and low-income ratepayers, which may include but is not limited to, as examples: - Projects that reduce the energy burden for low-income ratepayers through energy efficiency or renewable energy upgrades. - Direct funding of rate relief through grant programs, support of existing community programs or other funding opportunities.